-Explore solidarity through sound and contribute to our second collective listening session presented by Sound Advice with Arman Nouri.
+Explore solidarity through sound and contribute to our third collective listening session presented by Sound Advice with Arman Nouri.

 Each participant will be invited to pick a song and an artefact to share with the group to start the conversation.
 In the gathering, participants will use music to help articulate their approach to challenging colonialism and offering solidarity.
 Sound Advice suggest ‘Listening to music collectively will create an immaterial space for everyone to share personal experience and cultivate a space for solidarity.’
 The discussion will be audio recorded, and the transcript of the recording will be used for a text-based project.